appnexus/pyrobuf/README.md

 Pyrobuf has been tested with Python 2.7 and Python 3.5.

-Pyrobuf appears to be workin on OSX, Linux and Windows (for the latter getting Cython to work properly is the trickiest bit especially if you are still using 2.7).
+Pyrobuf appears to be working on OSX, Linux and Windows (for the latter getting Cython to work properly is the trickiest bit especially if you are still using 2.7).